thlorenz/proxyquire/README.md

 Overrides given modules:

-- note that a relative path to the module can be given (this is the path as it appears inside the module you are testing, proxyquire will resolve it as if it was required from that module)
+- note that a relative path to the module can be given
+    - **Important**: this is the path as it appears inside the module you are testing, proxyquire will resolve it as if it was required from that module
 - `__proxyquire` property allows to further configure overrides.
 In the case of module2 it is configured to be `strict` (see strict vs.  non-strict overrides)